When to Fertilize A Citrus Tree? Citrus is not the name of one particular tree species but a genus.

 Can overfertilization kill my Citrus tree?

-Adding too much fertilizer when the tree does not need it, e.g., when it is lush and dark green or during the dormant season, can be detrimental to its health.
+Adding too much fertilizer when the tree does not need it, e.g., when it is lush and dark green or during the dormant season, can harm its health.
 In case the nitrogen content of the soil gets dangerously high, this will burn the roots and kill your plant.

 Daniel has been a plant enthusiast for over 20 years.
 He owns hundreds of houseplants and prepares for the chili growing seasons yearly with great anticipation.
 His favorite plants are plant species in the Araceae family, such as Monstera, Philodendron, and Anthurium.
 He also loves gardening and is growing hot peppers, tomatoes, and many more vegetables.